CHT2520-web-prog/laravel-starter/README.md

 ## Install dependencies
 The repository already has Laravel installed.
 You just need to complete setting up and configuring Laravel before you can start working on your project.
--   In your codespace, in the terminal enter:
+-   In your Codespace, in the terminal enter:
 ```
 composer install
 ```